tommasomoretti/nameless-analytics-client-side-tracker-configuration-variable/README.md

 - When ```analytics_storage``` is equal to granted, the tag sends the hits to the server-side Google Tag Manager endpoint without temp_client_id and temp_session_id.

-#### Respect Consent Mode: Off
 If ```respect_consent_mode``` is disabled, all events are tracked regardless user consents.

-However the user_id (if present), client_id and session_id can be anonimize when analytics_consent id denied or not expressed (GA4 BigQuery export style when consent is denied)

-The tracking anonimization can be adjusted as needed:
-- On: the Nameless Analytics Server-side client tag anonimizes client ID, sessions ID and user ID (if configured).
-In Google BigQuery they will be stored a string with a value of "Redacted_Redacted" for session ID and "Redacted" for client_id and user_id.
-- Off: No anonimization will be applied.

 ### Enable logs in JavaScript console